 They’re throwing around terms like “Ruby”, “Java”, “Python”, and “Swift”.
 You wonder what kind of conversation involves gems, coffee, snakes, and a controversial musical artist?

-Read on to learn about the major languages that are available in today’s programming world!
+Read on to learn about the most popular programming languages being used in today’s tech world.

 Just like coffee, Java is one of those languages that everyone wants and needs to function on a daily basis.
-It’s one of the oldest and most adopted programming languages and is especially popular in large-scale businesses and enterprises where many use it to run their internal software.
+At over 25 years, it’s one of the oldest and most adopted programming languages and is especially popular in large-scale businesses and enterprises where many use it to run their internal software.

 It’s valued for its ability to work in many different environments, while maintaining readability and scalability.
 How popular is it?
-It’s estimated to be running on 7 billion devices worldwide, as it is used to create all those Android apps you see on your phones.
+It’s estimated to be running on well over 15 billion devices worldwide, as it is used to create all those Android apps you see on your phones.

-Java has also been one of the main languages taught in academia and maintains its popularity due to its simplicity and compatibility, as older applications built with it continue to work despite new releases.
+Java has also been one of the main languages taught in academia and maintains its popularity due to its simplicity and compatibility, as older applications built with it continue to work, despite new releases.
 It’s also the number one language for developers working with the cloud, something that will serve to only increase its popularity in future.

 Due to the use of similar words, you might initially think these two programming languages are intertwined.
 In truth, there are similarities, but there are stark differences as well.

-It is responsible for executing code on a server – like adding, deleting, and modifying data and then returning the results in the browser.
+It is responsible for executing code on a server—like adding, deleting, and modifying data and then returning the results in the browser.
 One of the main reasons that PHP is popular with developers is because the scripts are easy to implement and widely used in all kinds of websites.

 Swift was created by Apple in 2014 to revamp Objective-C and has become the de facto language for OS X and iOS developers to create their applications.

 It’s meant to be easier to use and create more rich applications, while saving time.
 There are many companies incorporating Swift into their apps that were written with Objective-C, making it most up there with the most popular programming languages.

-Companies like Lyft and LinkedIn have written their entire mobile applications with Swift.
+Companies using Swift: Lyft and LinkedIn have written their entire mobile applications with Swift

 6. C is for…